-Your response to the following questions will be assessed against the idea criterion and is worth 40% of your total score.
+Your responses to the following questions will be assessed against the idea criterion and are worth 40% of your total score.

+In the following question, please provide a short summary of what you are seeking funding for and what you aim to achieve.